eeCorps Environmental Educator - School Age (Thorne Nature Experience)

 - Experience relating to and communicating with diverse audiences, especially Mexican American participants and families preferred

-Term of Service: This is a Full Time national and community service position requiring a minimum completion of 1,700 hours during the term (approximately 40 hours/week).
-The position begins August 29, 2022 and ends August 4, 2023.
+Term of Service: This is a Three Quarter Time national and community service position requiring a minimum completion of 1,200 hours during the term (approximately 40 hours/week).
+The position begins December 5, 2022 or as soon as possible and ends August 18, 2023.
 Flexible hours are required, including occasional evening and weekend commitments.
 Member may be required to serve on Days of Service that take place on certain national holidays throughout the year.

 Training and Support Provided: eeCorps members receive significant training and experience in community engagement, project implementation, leadership, diverse populations, and more.
 Up to 20% of total hours served may be spent in applicable, approved training and professional development.
 Members will be supervised and supported by Maggie Vest Engelman, School Programs Manager at Thorne Nature Experience, as well as by Erin Dreps, eeCorps Program Coordinator.
 The 2022-23 cohort of eeCorps members serving throughout the region will act as additional resources and support for each other.